gchure/phd/src/chapter_07/section_03_DNA_epRA_inference.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We are now tasked with translating this generic notation into a concrete functional form.
-Our physical model derived in Chapter 2 given by computes the average fold-change in gene expression.
+Our physical model derived in Chapter 2 computes the average fold-change in gene expression.
 Speaking practically, we make several replicate measurements of the fold-change to reduce the effects of random errors.
 As each replicate is independent of the others, it is reasonable to expect that these measurements